-Another common belief is that Social Security disability insurance (SSDI) can cover temporary disabling events.
+Another common belief is that Social Security Disability Insurance (SSDI) can cover temporary disabling events.
 While this is true in some cases, SSDI benefits are the most difficult to qualify for.

-Social Security generally will not consider you disabled if you work and earn more than $1,220 in month.
+Social Security generally will not consider you disabled if you work and earn more than $1,220 in a month.
 If you are not working, Social Security will consider whether you can work.
-If you can, you will not qualify for SSDI benefits --- even if it’s not the type of job you did before your injury or illness.
+If you can, you will not qualify for SSDI benefits — even if it’s not the type of job you did before your injury or illness.

 According to the Social Security Administration, only 34 percent of SSDI claimants had their applications approved from 2006 to 2015.
 Even if you qualify for SSDI, benefits will likely replace only a small fraction of your income.
 The average monthly disability benefit in 2017 was $1,172.

 Short-term disability insurance covers temporary injuries and illnesses that are less serious in nature.
 Like long-term coverage, what qualifies for short-term disability depends on the definition of disability, which varies from policy to policy.
 In general, eligibility for benefits is tied to your ability to perform the duties of your current occupation.